ansonfu886/BMES-BasicArduinoWorkshop/README.md

 direction.
 Current trying to flow the reverse direction is blocked.
 Diodes have polarity, so do take of the polarity when connecting them up.
 </br>E.g. Light Emitting Diode(LED): ![LED](image/Diode.png)
-2. Resistors : To reduce current flow, adjust signal levels and to divide voltages.
+2. Resistors : To reduce current flow, adjust signal levels and to divide voltages.</br>
 ![resistor](image/Resistor.png)
-3. Solderless Breadboard
+3. Solderless Breadboard</br>
 ![bread](image/Breadboard.png)